 Dissolved oxygen (DO) is the most thermodynamically-favored electron acceptor used in aerobic biodegradation of hydrocarbons.
-Active aerobic biodegradation of petroleum hydrocarbon compounds requires at least one to two mg/L of DO in groundwater.
+Active aerobic biodegradation of petroleum hydrocarbon compounds requires at least 1 to 2 milligrams per liter (mg/L) of DO in groundwater.
 During aerobic biodegradation, DO levels are reduced in the hydrocarbon plume as respiration occurs.
 Therefore, DO levels that vary inversely to hydrocarbon concentrations are consistent with the occurrence of aerobic biodegradation.

-DO concentrations, shown in Table 3, were measured in wells during the current event and ranged from 0.4 mg/L to 7.1 mg/L. Only three wells; MW-3A, MW-4A, and MW-5B contained concentrations of DO above the 2 mg/L. This indicates that the November 2007 ORCTM treatment is diminishing in its effectiveness to release oxygen in the subsurface formation.
+DO concentrations, shown in Table 3, were measured in wells during the current event and ranged from 0.3 mg/L to 9.5 mg/L. Only four wells; MW-1A, MW-3A, MW-4A, and MW-5B contained concentrations of DO above the 2 mg/L. This indicates that the November 2007 ORCTM treatment is diminishing in its effectiveness to release oxygen in the subsurface formation.
+The wells showing the highest TVH-gasoline concentrations, MW-3B (4,800 μ g/L TVHg) and MW-4B (3,700 μ g/L TVHg) also have the lowest DO, at 0.3 and 0.5 mg/L, respectively.